EQMG/Acid/.github/GUIDELINES.md

 	}
 }
 ```

-# Styling Guide
-Classes, all methods, functions, and files are camelcase + first letter upper.
-Member variables start with m_, paramaters are normal camelcased.
-Tabs are used for indentations, and braces are required for all blocks.
-Use the member initializer list no matter what.
-Avoid compiler macros where possible!
-Use multiple lines instead of long lines, const as much as possible.
-Line length is usualy never wrapped, VS wraps lines for readability.

 # Date Guide
 Our date format is day.month.year, for example January 20th 2019 is written as '20.1.19'.